How Do You Defend Your Event Budget When It Keeps Getting Questioned?

 How do you defend your event budget when it keeps getting questioned?

-Fix the timing problem first, then prove it in finance language.
-Route high-intent event signals to sellers within minutes so deals advance while buyers are still engaged, then show your CFO event-sourced pipeline created, deal velocity improved, and revenue closed with timestamps from signal to close.
+Fix the timing problem first.
+Then prove it in finance language.
+Route high-intent event signals to sellers within minutes so deals advance while buyers are still engaged.
+Then show your CFO event-sourced pipeline created.
+Then show your CFO deal velocity improved.
+Then show your CFO revenue closed with timestamps from signal to close.

 Why does event spend keep getting questioned?

 Because the data arrives accurate, complete, and too late.
-By the time signals are cleaned, scored, and routed days after the event, the buyer's urgency has faded, so events look like awareness exercises instead of pipeline drivers.
+By the time signals are cleaned, scored, and routed days after the event, the buyer's urgency has faded.
+Events look like awareness exercises instead of pipeline drivers.

 What is event-sourced intent really costing you?

 If 800 high-intent event leads convert at 10% today instead of 35-40% with timing fixed, that's 200-240 missed qualified opportunities a year.
-At a $45K ASP and a 15% close rate, that's $1.4-1.6M in incremental revenue lost to delay alone, multiplied across your event program.
+At a $45K ASP and a 15% close rate, that's $1.4-1.6M in incremental revenue lost to delay alone.
+The revenue loss is multiplied across your event program.

 Why can't your current event tools fix this?

 Your CRM, MAP, and sales engagement platform were built before real-time event engagement was possible.
-They're optimized for data quality and completeness, so they document what happened at an event instead of letting sellers act on what's happening.
+They're optimized for data quality and completeness.
+The tools document what happened at an event instead of letting sellers act on what's happening.

 What operational shifts fix the event timing problem?

-Treat events as live revenue environments, route high-intent signals based on urgency rather than completeness so they bypass the enrichment queue, and measure speed to engagement instead of volume of leads.
+Treat events as live revenue environments.
+Route high-intent signals based on urgency rather than completeness.
+Bypass the enrichment queue.
+Measure speed to engagement instead of volume of leads.

-Peter Micciche is CEO of Certain, the leading AI-powered Event Signal Platform for enterprise B2B companies.
-Connect with Peter on LinkedIn or visit certain.com to about transforming events into revenue engines.
+Peter Micciche is CEO of Certain.
+Certain is the leading AI-powered Event Signal Platform for enterprise B2B companies.
+Connect with Peter on LinkedIn.
+Visit certain.com to learn more about transforming events into revenue engines.